kundudeb/kundudeb.github.io/index.md

 I am also interested in Langlands' Functoriality Conjecture and related problems in the Langlands program like the Langlands' Beyond Endoscopy idea.

-To know more about my research you can look at my [research proposal](Research%20statement%202019.pdf).
+To know more about my research you can look at my [research statement](Research%20Statement%20Application.pdf).
+If you prefer a shorter read, or are not a number theorist you can look at this [research statement](non%20technical%20research%20proposal.pdf).

 ## Publications and Preprints